rstacruz/rscss/Readme.md

 RSCSS
 =====

-Reasonable Standard* for CSS Stylesheet Structures.
+Reasonable Standard* for CSS Stylesheet Structure.

 (`*`: "S" can also stand for "suggestions")